I had to implement a change approval workflow in JIRA with five different gates. And I thought it was worth sharing.

 Using sub-tasks is not always a good idea

-The problem we encountered with this approach was that the concept of parents and sub-tasks confused the users.
+The problem we encountered with this approach was that the users got very confused about the concept of parents and sub-tasks.
 They receive a notification regarding their approval for ‘change approval DOC-123’ but the link references a completely other issue DOC-167.
 Our users didn’t understand that the approval was a sub-task to track the approval, while the request they approve is documented somewhere else.

 It requires the user to switch from one issue to another one, decreasing the usability of the setup, so we decided to look at the solutions to implement the five gates in a single workflow.